Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Dynamic Multi-Fidelity HPO

 The mean function $m$ is often set to $\mathbf{0}$ and its covariance function $\kernel$ depends on parameters $\boldsymbol{\theta}$.
 For notational convenience, we use $\mathbf{K}_{n} = \kernel\left(\Conf,\Conf|\boldsymbol{\theta}\right)+\sigma_{n}^{2}\mathbf{I}$, $\mathbf{K}_{*} = \kernel\left(\Conf,\Conf_{*}|\boldsymbol{\theta}\right)$ and $\mathbf{K}_{**} = \kernel\left(\Conf_{*},\Conf_{*}|\boldsymbol{\theta}\right)$ to define the kernel matrices.
 We can derive the posterior predictive distribution with mean and covariance as follows:

 Often, the kernel function is manually engineered, one popular example is the squared exponential kernel.
 However, in this work, we make use of the idea of deep kernel learning~\citep{Wilson2016}.
-The idea is to model the kernel as a neural network $\varphi$ and learn the best kernel transformation $\mathbf{K}\left(\theta, w\right) :=\kernel(\varphi(\conf,w),\varphi(\conf';w)|\boldsymbol{\theta})$, which allows us to use convolutional operations as part of our kernel.
+The idea is to model the kernel as a neural network $\varphi$ and learn the best kernel transformation $\mathbf{K}\left(\theta, w\right) :=\kernel(\varphi(\conf,w),\varphi(\conf';w)|\boldsymbol{\theta})$, which allows us to use convolutional operations in our kernel.